cyschneck/Star-Chart-Spherical-Projection/README.md

 - *[OPTIONAL]* displayDeclinationNumbers: (boolean) display declination values, defaults to True
 - *[OPTIONAL]* incrementBy: (int) increment values for declination (either 1, 5, 10), defaults to 10
 - *[OPTIONAL]* isPrecessionIncluded: (boolean) when calculating star positions include predictions for precession, defaults to True
-- *[OPTIONAL]* maxMagnitudeFilter: (int/float) filter existing stars by magnitude by setting the max magnitude for the chart to include, defaults to None (shows all stars)
+- *[OPTIONAL]* max_magnitude: (int/float) filter existing stars by magnitude by setting the max magnitude for the chart to include, defaults to None (shows all stars)
 - *[OPTIONAL]* userDefinedStars: (list) List of new star objects of stars the user has added
 - *[OPTIONAL]* onlyDisplayUserStars: (bool) Only display the stars defined by the users (userDefinedStars)
 - *[OPTIONAL]* showPlot: (boolean) show plot (triggers plt.show()), useful when generating multiple plots at once in the background, defaults to True